CFD trading is for retail traders.

 - CFD trading allows you to short a stock and access different markets (without huge capital)

 - The cost of CFD trading are commission, spread, holding costs and market data fees

-- I recommend starting CFD trading with $20,000 so your commission doesn’t “eat” a huge chunk of your returns
+- I recommend starting a CFD account of least $20,000 with a CFD broker so your commission doesn’t “eat” a huge chunk of your returns

 - CFD trading is not for long-term investors and newbies